Live streams: https://www.twitch.tv/ryan_mcsquid

 TLDR: I'm building a Sonic the Hedgehog Pinball machine.
 Why on earth did SEGA not make one?
 Follow my build here!

-If you are new to the project I highly recommend checking out the Pinball Expo 2020 showcase video for an excellent primer on where the project is more recently:
+If you are new to the project I highly recommend checking out the Pinball Expo 2020 showcase and rules tutorial videos for an excellent primer on where the project is more recently:

 Video playlist of all development videos: